jizusun/jizusun.github.io/_posts/2018-04-09-four-semesters-of-computer-science-in-5-hours.md

 ### Insertion sort

 - It's really great for arrays that are very close to sorted.
 But where it falls apart is if the array is not sorted at all.
+- We're going to start grabbing things from the unsorted part of the list and inserting that into the sorted part.
 - Example
 ```
 5, 3, 6